 Enrolment dates will be set by each school and the enrolment should be completed in January prior to the start of term in August.
-The authority will place adverts in the local press and nurseries advertising date(s) for enrolment.
+The authority will place adverts in the local press and early years centres advertising date(s) for enrolment.
 Enrolment Forms should be completed on enrolment day at your catchment school.